pan-x-c/Trinity-RFT/docs/sphinx_doc/source/tutorial/trinity_configs.md

   default_reward_fn_type: 'countdown_reward'
 ```

-- `buffer.batch_size`: The number of data item to be sampled from the buffer for training. *Please do not multiply this value by the `algorithm.repeat_times` manually*.
+- `batch_size`: Number of samples used per training step. *Please do not multiply this value by the `algorithm.repeat_times` manually*.
-- `buffer.total_epochs`: The total number of epochs to train.
-This parameter will not take effect when using a buffer with streaming data (e.g., buffers of `queue` type).
+- `total_epochs`: Total number of training epochs.
+Not applicable for streaming datasets (e.g., queue-based buffers).

 ### Explorer Input

-This part is used to specify the input of the explorer.
-The explorer need two different set of data, `taskset` and `eval_tasksets`.
-Below is an example.
+Defines the dataset(s) used by the explorer for training and evaluation.

 ```yaml
 buffer: